nhsconnect/FHIR-CDS/pages/explore/api_encounter_report.md

   <td><code>ReferralRequest.<wbr>context</code></td>
   <td>

-  The `ReferralRequest` at handover contains directions to an actual service to which the patient has been referred.
+  The <code>ReferralRequest</code> at handover contains directions to an actual service to which the patient has been referred.

-  This will include a specific `HealthcareService`, and may include an `Appointment`.
+  This will include a specific <code>HealthcareService</code>, and may include an <code>Appointment</code>.
 </td>
 </tr>
 <tr>